 The Effects of Shared Decision-Making

-Last month, a group of European researchers released a new study on the impact of the shared decision-making model on various treatment markers.
+A group of European researchers released a new study on the impact of the shared decision-making model on various treatment markers.
 Called the DECIDE study, the researchers examined the impact of shared decision-making vs. traditional treatment on hospitalized clients with schizophrenia.
 The findings indicate “involving hospitalized schizophrenia patients in treatment decisions improves satisfaction and confidence in treatment” at discharge as well as at a 12-month follow-up.